pouchdb-community/pouchdb-replication-stream/README.md

 });
 ```

-If you aren't using Browserify, you can download `concat-stream` from [https://wzrd.in/standalone/concat-stream@latest](https://wzrd.in/standalone/concat-stream@latest).
+This will also work in the browser via [Browserify](http://browserify.org/).
+If you aren't using Browserify, then you can download `concat-stream` from [https://wzrd.in/standalone/concat-stream@latest](https://wzrd.in/standalone/concat-stream@latest) and it will be available as `window.concatStream`.

 Building
 ----